 Despite memes of the lone heroic excavator, actual maritime salvage crews spent days behind the scenes at the Suez Canal, joining forces to free the Ever Given.
 Their success allowed the return of daily trade flows worth up to $10 billion per day—that’s $7 million per minute—while captivating onlookers from every continent.

-During this drama, at least a few people at home probably wondered: Should I become a maritime salvage master?
-As TikTokers revitalize the shanties of yore, it’s tempting to throw your whole life overboard for an Aran-knit sweater and the promise of adventure.
+During this drama, at least a few people at home probably wondered about the day-to-day life of a maritime salvage master.
+As TikTokers revitalize the shanties of yore, we admit it’s tempting to throw your whole life overboard for an Aran-knit sweater and the promise of adventure.

-We talk to Salvage Master David Stirling, a seasoned sea dog who has salvaged over 200 vessels since 1979, about choosing the tug life.
+We talk to Salvage Master David Stirling, a seasoned sea dog who has salvaged over 200 vessels since 1979, about what the tug life means to him.

 The impulse to join a salvage crew is understandable.
 For centuries, madcaps and opportunists have taken to the sea.